UnofficialJuliaMirror/Bedgraph.jl-0bcc2ff6-69eb-520d-bede-0374fc5bd2fd/README.md

 ```

 #### Write a bedGraph file
-Bedgraph.jl currently provides two options.
-Either vectors or a BedgraphData type can be supplied to its write function.
+Bedgraph.jl currently provides two write functions: one for `Bedgraph.BedgraphHeader`, and one for `Bedgraph.Record`, which also accepts `Vector{Bedgraph.Record}`.

 ```julia
 using Bedgraph